Signals from another galaxy

 Thanks to a network of state-of-the-art telescopes, an international team of researchers has just detected three sources of very high-energy gamma rays in another galaxy.
 A first that may tell us more about the origin of these mysterious cosmic rays.

-Three sources of gamma radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way, have just been detected by the telescopes of the HESS observatory.
-It's a remarkable discovery, since it's the first time these phenomena have been detected beyond our own galaxy.
-These messages from the past (170,000 years ago) would have a lot to tell us...
+Three sources of gamma radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way: this is what the telescopes of the HESS observatory have just detected.
+A remarkable discovery, since this is the first time these phenomena have been detected beyond our own galaxy.
+These messages from the past (170,000 years ago) have much to tell us...

 Invisible to the human eye